Gleyber Torres: 2024

 Torres became a contributor for the Yankees and helped them reach their first World Series since 2009.
 During Game 1, Torres hit what was initially thought to be a home run in extra innings.
 It was changed to a ground rule double due to a fan interfering with the baseball.
 He had a home run in the Yankees Game 4 win, but hit only .143 for the series.
 After the Yankees lost the World Series to the Los Angeles Dodgers, Torres became a free agent.

 Detroit Tigers

 On December 27, 2024, Torres signed a one-year, $15 million contract with the Detroit Tigers.

-On July 2, Torres was voted in as the starting AL second baseman for the 2025 All-Star Game.
+On July 2, 2025, Torres was voted in as the starting AL second baseman for the 2025 All-Star Game.
 It is his third career All-Star selection, and first as a starter.
-At the All-Star break, he was hitting .281 with 9 home runs and 45 RBI.
+At the All-Star break, he was hitting .281 with nine home runs and 45 RBI.
 For the 2025 season, he batted .256 with 16 home runs and 74 RBI.
+On October 31, Torres underwent sports hernia surgery to repair an injury, which he reportedly spent several months dealing with.
 On November 18, he accepted the Tigers $22 million qualifying offer to remain with the team for another season.